axelmuller/100-days-of-code/log.md

 **Today's Progress:** finished writing all the functions to extract relevant information from pdb files and tested them

 **Thoughts:** I have the feeling I should have tested my code first on extracting a limited number of features.

+### Day 18: 06/11/2020

+**Today's Progress:** sorted out how to extract all the information, need to figure out how to write it to a clean csv file

+**Thoughts:** the process of parsing out the information seems to be reasonably straight forward.
+Using a template dictionary seems to be a good strategy for scenarios like that.